Cranial Nerve Treatment and Surgery Options

 The first treatment approach for cranial nerve disorders is medication.

-Unfortunately, medicine does not always help.
+Unfortunately, medicine does not always help treat these disorders.
 Many people experience breakthrough pain or suffer undesirable side effects.

-In such cases, UPMC surgeons usually recommend microvascular decompression.
+In such cases, UPMC surgeons usually recommend microvascular decompression surgery.

 Microvascular decompression is a minimally invasive surgical procedure using endoscopes to relieve abnormal compression of a cranial nerve.